citp/privacy-policy-historical/e/e-/e-h/e-healthcaresolutions.com.md

-> *The following text is extracted and transformed from the e-healthcaresolutions.com privacy policy that was archived on 2006-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061209213753id_/http%3A//www.e-healthcaresolutions.com/main.php%3Fpid%3Dprivacy%26title%3De-HS%2520privacy%2520statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the e-healthcaresolutions.com privacy policy that was archived on 2007-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070623063112id_/http%3A//www.e-healthcaresolutions.com/main.php%3Fpid%3Dprivacy%26title%3De-HS%2520privacy%2520statement) for the most accurate reproduction.*

-# e-hs privacy statement
+# e-HS privacy statement

 * * *